 Quote: “Sorry ladies.
 Taken.”

-Mrs Blackwell possesses exceptional taste (especially, according to Mr Blackwell, in gentlemen) and delights in travelling the world to identify, road-test and establish the provenance of luxury items to grace the Blackwell and Sons’ shelves.
-She also manages a precocious tech start-up firm called Showcase Workshop, converts disused (but freshly cleaned) socks into popular soft toys of a primatial nature, and cooks a mean lasagne.
+Mrs Blackwell possesses exceptional taste (especially, according to Mr Blackwell, in gentlemen) and delights in travelling the world to identify, road-test and establish the provenance of quality items to grace the Blackwell and Sons’ shelves.
+She also manages a tech start-up firm called Showcase Workshop, converts disused (but freshly cleaned) socks into popular soft toys of a primatial nature, and creates incredible salads to nourish Mr Blackwell's unstoppable appetite.

 Mrs Blackwell spends much of her spare time curbing the enthusiasm of her husband, whose creative juices have a tendency to flood the Plains of Practicality with unconstrained abandon.
 She is a self-professed collector, curator, potterer and home girl and, given the opportunity, could craft a functioning spaceship out of wool, some bubble wrap and a few Velcro dots.